qbeyond/terraform-azurerm-archetype-lib/policy_definitions/vhub_connections/README.md

 If the virtual Hub is not in the same subscription as the policy is assigned, make sure that the managed identity of the policy assignment got `Microsoft.Resources/deployments/*` (eg. *Network Contributor*) at the resource group of the virtual hub.

+The policy works as expected when assigned in the following scenarios.
+For other scenarios view the known bugs.

+- vNets in the same resource group as vHub

 ## Known Bugs

 ### vNets not compliant although connected